symfony/symfony-docs/components/http_foundation/session_php_bridge.rst

 PHP's native ``session_*()`` functions and use of the ``$_SESSION`` superglobal.
 Additionally, it is mandatory for Symfony to start the session.

-However when there really are circumstances where this is not possible, you can use a special storage bridge :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\PhpBridgeSessionStorage` which is designed to allow Symfony to work with a session started outside of
+However, when there really are circumstances where this is not possible, you can use a special storage bridge :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\PhpBridgeSessionStorage` which is designed to allow Symfony to work with a session started outside of